 BFI, Region B

 Napoleon?
 Dynamite.
 The most complete cut of Abel Gance’s visionary silent epic, Kevin Brownlow’s 2000 restoration, gets a HiDef bump in a generous three-disc set to complement the movie’s sprawl, and the extra resolution and image stabilization really make a difference, especially when the action breaks into an experimental widescreen triptych.
-A feature-length commentary (an impressive feat, considering the feature in question is 330 minutes long), an early Brownlow documentary on Gance, and a 60-page insert booklet provide gratifying insight into the making of a film that is as much a joy to research as it is watch.
+A feature-length commentary (an impressive feat, considering the feature in question is 330 minutes long), an early Brownlow documentary on Gance, and a 60-page insert booklet provide gratifying insight into the making of a film that is as much a joy to research as it is to watch.
 Another conspicuously-timed reissue–self-made despots are so hot right now.

 2. DEKALOG